You might have been in Paris or Sydney, New York or Lagos when you scrolled past the news that Global Citizen Live is coming on Sept. 25, 2021.

 How can I join in and support the Global Citizen Live campaign?

-You can join by downloading the Global Citizen app or visiting our website and register to be a Global Citizen.
+You can join by downloading the Global Citizen app or visiting our website and registering to be a Global Citizen.
 Once you join Global Citizen, you can then start taking actions with us, such as signing petitions, sharing messages on social media, writing letters and emails to political representatives, and more.

 There are many other ways to get involved with Global Citizen too.
 First, sign up to get our email updates and complete your user profile.
 Be sure to follow us on social media @GlblCtzn (Facebook, Instagram, Twitter, TikTok, and YouTube) to see our latest updates.
 And download the Global Citizen app to start taking action with us.